zeneli/startuporganizer/README.md

 corresponding columns of the table.
 - Tag
   - tag name
+    - at most 31 characters
+    - unique
   - slug
+    - at most 31 characters
+    - unique
 - Startup
   - name of company
+    - at most 31 characters
+    - unique
   - slug
+    - at most 31 characters
+    - unique
   - description or purpose
   - date founded
   - contact email
   - website
 - News Link
   - title or headline
+    - at most 63 characters
   - link to article
+    - at most 255 characters
   - publication date
   - foreign key to Startup
 - Blog Post
   - post title
+    - at most 63 characters
   - slug
+    - at most 31 characters
+    - unique across months
   - post text or description
   - publication date
 - Many-to-Many Relationship